FBI search of Mar-a-Lago: Partial return of records to NARA

+The document about Iran that he showed off at Bedminster in July 2021 may have been among the documents surrendered at this time; a military document marked "TOP SECRET//NOFORN" was in Trump's possession until January 17, 2022, and Trump was eventually charged with possessing it.

+Trump attorney Alex Cannon helped to transfer these 15 boxes to NARA.
 The documents were stored in a sensitive compartmented information facility (SCIF) while DOJ officials considered how to proceed.

-Trump's statement regarding return of records to NARA
+Trump's statement regarding return of records

-According to The Washington Post, Trump attorney Alex Cannon helped to facilitate transfer of the 15 boxes of presidential records to the National Archives.
-Trump then dictated a statement he wanted to be released, stating that "everything" requested by NARA had been returned, and told Cannon to send a similar statement to NARA.
-Cannon declined because he was not sure all requested material had been returned, and a different statement was released three days later, saying that "[t]he papers were given easily and without conflict and on a very friendly basis".
+After transferring the 15 boxes, Trump dictated a statement that "everything" requested by NARA had been returned, and he told Cannon to send a similar statement to NARA.
+Cannon declined because he was not sure it was true, and a different statement was released three days later, saying that "[t]he papers were given easily and without conflict and on a very friendly basis".

+NARA makes criminal referral

+On February 7, 2022, NARA put out a news release acknowledging the receipt of the 15 boxes and the claim by Trump's representatives that they would look for more material.
 On February 8, NARA lawyer Gary Stern told colleagues that Cannon had told him he was unsure whether all relevant documents had been turned over.
+NARA itself had noted "reams of classified material and disorganized boxes" and remained suspicious, according to the Washington Post.
+On February 9, NARA sent a criminal referral to the Department of Justice (DOJ).